MooersLab/pymolsnips/README.md

 [<em>TextMate</em>](https://macromates.com) is freely available but only for Mac OS.
 It is a mature project with occasional updates.
 There is a large library of plugins available.
-I found it to be quite intutitive to use, fast to start-up, and very robust.
+I found it to be quite intuitive to use, fast to start-up, and very robust.
 It is the editor that I use most frequently.

 The 2007 book [<em>TextMate Power Editing for the Mac</em>](https://www.amazon.com/Textmate-James-Edward-II-Gray/dp/097873923X) by Edward Gray and the 2012 book [<em>TextMate How-To</em>](https://www.amazon.com/TextMate-How-Chris-Mears-ebook/dp/B009XB55PW/ref=sr_1_2?dchild=1&keywords=TextMate+How-To&qid=1606051948&s=books&sr=1-2) by Chris Mears provide supplemental reading to the on-line documentation.